bjartnes/bounded-disturbances/README.md

 # Run the tests
 CTRL+SHIFT+P and "Run Test Task" - "k6 test", then select the number of the test you want to run.
 This should run the loadtest.
 They will take approximately 10 seconds to run.

-Open localhost:3000 to see the grafana logs...
+# Dashboards
+Looking at the dashboards at http://localhost:3000 (admin/admin) and importing them... will describe more of that too...

 # Challenges
 Open the files such as challenge0test.js and read the instructions in the top of the file.
 There is a corresponding Controller in api-under-test/Controllers/Challenge0Controller.cs where you must do some modifications to get the loadtest to pass.